collapsed-stacks/startups/questions/11781/are-physical-flyers-an-effective-way-to-market-to-college-students-in-the-u-s.md

 - tagged: `marketing`, `mobile-apps`, `advertising`, `target-market`
 - score: 0

-<p>My product is a free app.
+My product is a free app.
 One of my main target customer groups is college students in the United States.
-Among other ways of reaching them, I'm thinking of printing up simple, good-looking flyers and hiring local students at various colleges &amp; universities to hand them out to other students.
+Among other ways of reaching them, I'm thinking of printing up simple, good-looking flyers and hiring local students at various colleges & universities to hand them out to other students.
 Does anyone have experience with this?
-Was it effective in getting students to download your app?</p>
+Was it effective in getting students to download your app?

 ## Answer 11793